semaphoreci/docs/docs/faq/faq.md

 <details>
   <summary id="how-to-change-the-timezone">How to change the timezone?</summary>
   <p>

 The default timezone in the virtual machine is set to UTC.
 The timezone can be changed in 2 ways:

-- Assign a different value to `TZ` environment variable:
+- Assign a different value to <code>TZ</code> environment variable:
 ```bash
 export TZ=Europe/Belgrade
 ```
-- Create a symlink in `/etc/localtime` to one of the available timezones:
+- Create a symlink in <code>/etc/localtime</code> to one of the available timezones:
 ```bash
 sudo ln -sf /usr/share/zoneinfo/Europe/Belgrade /etc/localtime
 ```